-Online calendar listing of major academic events at Lafayette.
-Printable versions of future calendars can also be found on the Office of the Provost's website.
+Online calendar listing of major academic deadlines at Lafayette.
+Printable versions of future calendars can also be found on the Registrar's Office website.

 • Calendar of Events

 Centralized calendar of campus events.

 • Campus Directory

 Search engine for the college directory.
 Note that emergency contacts, a department index, and a campus map can also be found on the menu on this website.